Albertini14/Obsidian-Hax/Tools/Nmap.md

 We can also save the results in XML format using `-oX FILENAME`, this would be the most convenient to process the output in other programs.
 ## 5cR1P7 KiDD13
 7H15 F0rM47 F0110W5 7H3 31337 5UP4 H4X0r 41PH4 M1ND537 4ND 17 C0U1D N07 83 M0r3 U531355 `-oS F1l3N4M3`

+# Evasion
+Your typical Windows host will, with its default firewall, block all ICMP packets.
+This presents a problem: not only do we often use _ping_ to manually establish the activity of a target, Nmap does the same thing by default.
+This means that Nmap will register a host with this firewall configuration as dead and not bother scanning it at all.

+So, we need a way to get around this configuration.
+Fortunately Nmap provides an option for this: `-Pn`, which tells Nmap to not bother pinging the host before scanning it.
+This means that Nmap will always treat the target host(s) as being alive, effectively bypassing the ICMP block; however, it comes at the price of potentially taking a very long time to complete the scan (if the host really is dead then Nmap will still be checking and double checking every specified port).

+It's worth noting that if we've already directly on the local network, Nmap can also use ARP requests to determine host activity.

+There are a variety of other switches which Nmap considers useful for firewall evasion.
+Refer to [here](https://nmap.org/book/man-bypass-firewalls-ids.html).

+The following switches are of particular note:

+- `-f`:- Used to fragment the packets (i.e. split them into smaller pieces) making it less likely that the packets will be detected by a firewall or IDS.
+- An alternative to `-f`, but providing more control over the size of the packets: `--mtu <number>`, accepts a maximum transmission unit size to use for the packets sent.
+This _must_ be a multiple of 8.
+- `--scan-delay <time>ms`:- used to add a delay between packets sent.
+This is very useful if the network is unstable, but also for evading any time-based firewall/IDS triggers which may be in place.
+- `--badsum`:- this is used to generate in invalid checksum for packets.
+Any real TCP/IP stack would drop this packet, however, firewalls may potentially respond automatically, without bothering to check the checksum of the packet.
+As such, this switch can be used to determine the presence of a firewall/IDS.